Skip to main content

 • Verify token_endpoint is https://mcp.3ngram.ai/mcp/oauth/token

-• Ensure the original refresh token hasn’t expired (7-day TTL)
+• Ensure the original refresh token hasn’t expired (30-day TTL — the access token has a 1-hour TTL and is rotated automatically)

 • Re-authorize via any MCP client and update the vault credential